Jake Burger Player Props: Marlins vs. Yankees

-The Miami Marlins and Jake Burger (.324 slugging percentage over his past 10 games, including one homer), take on starting pitcher Randy Vasquez and the New York Yankees at LoanDepot park, Friday at 6:40 PM ET.
+The Miami Marlins and Jake Burger (.417 slugging percentage over his past 10 games, including one homer), battle starting pitcher Michael King and the New York Yankees at LoanDepot park, Saturday at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Reds.
+He racked up two extra-base hits in his previous game (2-for-4 with two doubles and two RBI) against the Yankees.

 Jake Burger Game Info & Props vs. the Yankees